anovakovic01/mainflux/docs/dev-guide.md

 #### Configuration update event
-Whenever configuration is updated, `bootstrap` service will generate and publish new create event.
+Whenever configuration is updated, `bootstrap` service will generate and publish new `update` event.
 This event will have the following format:
 ```
 1) "1555405104368-0"
 2)  1) "content"